maxkferg/python-pmml/docs/spec.md

 ### Merge Layer

 A `merge` layer takes two or more tensors of equal dimensions and combines them using an elementwise operator.
-A merge layer is represented using a *NetworkLayer* element with the *layerType* attribute set to Merge.
+A merge layer is represented using a *NetworkLayer* element with the *layerType* attribute set to "Merge".
 The *operator* attribute is used to specify the operator used to combine tensor values.
 Allowable operator types are addition, subtraction, multiplication, and division.
-An example of a dense layer is provided below:
+An example of a merge layer is provided below:

  ```xml
 <NetworkLayer layerType="Merge" name="add_1" operator="add">